January 1 (film): Production

 January 1 was the first of several collaborations between Manivannan and Sathyaraj.

 Soundtrack

 The music was composed by Ilaiyaraaja.
 The song "Nee Oru Pathini Illai" attained popularity.

 Release and reception

 January 1 was released on 6 December 1984.
-Jeyamanmadhan of Kalki gave the film a negative review, criticising the lack of masala, story and thrills but appreciated the last ten minutes.
+Jayamanmadhan of Kalki gave the film a negative review, criticising the lack of masala, story and thrills but appreciated the last ten minutes.
 Despite this, it became a success.